 While a PMSI or a bailment agreement can potentially prevent a contractor from losing its interest in purchased material to a secured lender of a subcontractor/fabricator, each option is not ironclad, and drawbacks have to be considered when determining which will best serve a contractor’s needs.
 Your best option is to consult with an attorney before entering into such an arrangement to ensure that your interests are properly protected.

-Marian A. Kornilowicz is a Partner and the Chair of its Business Transactions Group of Cohen Seglias.
+Marian A. Kornilowicz is a Partner and the Chair of the Business Transactions Group of Cohen Seglias.
 His practice is concentrated in the representation of clients in varied business transactions and real estate matters.

 Anthony M. Bottenfield is an Associate in the Firm’s Construction Group and concentrates his practice on construction litigation.